 We’ve been talking a lot about winter lately, mainly because it’s creeping up on us.
 A look at the 10 day forecast shows that we’re gonna be continuing to dip down below freezing into the evening.
 That’s a bit of a downer considering that we’ve only just hit the Halloween season and we might start to feel the effects of snow.
 With an early winter potentially coming to St Cloud, it’s a good idea to put some of those general home improvement projects on hold and ensure that your home is really ready for the cold winter season.

 When it comes to home improvement projects, most homeowners want to save as much money as possible.
-On bigger projects like having a St. Cloud general contractor work on the roof, most of us would rather avoid it all together.
+On bigger projects like having a St. Cloud general contractor work on the roof, most of us would rather avoid it altogether.

 …we don’t even like the thought of replacing our own roof.